avidvid/Unity-OpenWorldGames/README.md

 # Once Upon a Player (OUP)
-This is my favorite project that I have designed and developed while learning Unity The game design and interactions with lots of features  between 2018-2019
+This is my favorite project that I have designed and developed while learning Unity.
+This has been a solo project and game has been designed by me inspired by numerous different games and ideas.
+Coding and interactions and API and database design and architecture by me.
+This is a game with lots of fun features by Avi.
+2018-2019

 ## Technologies/Languages